DataDog/terraform-provider-datadog/docs/resources/powerpack.md

 - `title` (String) The title of the widget.
 - `title_align` (String) The alignment of the widget's title.
 Valid values are `center`, `left`, `right`.
 - `title_size` (String) The size of the widget's title (defaults to 16).
+- `xaxis` (Block List, Max: 1) A nested block describing the X-Axis Controls.
+Exactly one nested block is allowed using the structure below. (see [below for nested schema](#nestedblock--widget--distribution_definition--xaxis))
+- `yaxis` (Block List, Max: 1) A nested block describing the Y-Axis Controls.
+Exactly one nested block is allowed using the structure below. (see [below for nested schema](#nestedblock--widget--distribution_definition--yaxis))

 <a id="nestedblock--widget--distribution_definition--request"></a>
 ### Nested Schema for `widget.distribution_definition.request`